DragoniteSpam/Stopwatch/README.md

 # Stopwatch
-I didn't feel like looking for a stopwatch program, so I made one instead
+I didn't feel like looking for a stopwatch program, so I made one instead.
+I'm done with this, probably, but the code and everything's here if you want it.